Weather Observing Program

 - the significant weather phenomena prior to midnight recorded against the previous day.

-Storm Spotters provide "on-the-spot" reports if any of the following are observed:
+Storm Spotters provide "on-the-spot" reports if any of the following are observed during a severe thunderstorm:

 - large hail (2 cm in diameter or greater);